 We would like to express our appreciation to the Minister, the Honourable Grace Grace MP, Minister for State Development and Infrastructure, Minister for Industrial Relations and Minister for Racing.
-We also acknowledge the Queensland Government for continuing to ensure legislative provisions support long service leave benefits for the contract cleaning industry now and in the future.
+We also acknowledge the Queensland Government for continuing to ensure legislative provisions support long service leave benefits for the community services industry now and in the future.

 We also appreciate the ongoing efforts and contributions of employees, management and Board members.
+The current term of the Community Services Industry Board commenced on 3 September 2023 and expires on 2 September 2026.

-As we look towards 2024-25 and implementing our strategic plan, our vision remains to make a positive difference for our industries - today, tomorrow and in the future.
+As we look towards 2024-25, our vision remains to make a positive difference for our industries - today, tomorrow and in the future.
 The Board and QLeave's management are committed to putting our people first, providing service with purpose, ensuring scheme sustainability and delivering functional and operational excellence.